-“My work explores themes of memory, time, trauma, and our emotional connection to landscape, often shaped by personal experiences & broader socio-political concerns such as migration & loss.
-In recent years, I have expanded beyond traditional painting into abstraction, sound, and experimental film.
-I am experimenting with 16mm film exposed to natural elements and creating integrated soundscapes recorded in the environment to craft multisensory narratives; I now want to go deeper in this field.
-Collaboration plays a central role across my work, with musicians, poets & editors to deepen the reach and complexity of my practice.”
+Experimenting with 16mm film exposed to natural elements and creating integrated soundscapes recorded in the environment to craft multi-sensory narratives; Jude now wants to go deeper in this field.
+Collaboration plays a central role across her work, working across the arts with musicians, poets & editors to deepen the reach and complexity of her practice.

 New work created for the sėntinėl show, are based on the landscape and how we are no longer in tune to the vibrations and murmurs of the land and nature around us.
 For the last nine months I have been creating sound scapes and organic films on expired 16mm film.
 Allowing the images to be created organically in a contained chaos, of their own worlds.
-I have created an installation from stills of the films transfered onto cellulose panels suspended for us to walk through and engage with the start and end of life.
+I have created an installation from stills of the films transferred onto transparent acrylic panels suspended for us to walk through and engage with the start and end of life.

 Artist Statement – Vibrations of Resilience